zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 <h1>Establishing a Private Gateway:

  Integrating Proton VPN with Azure VMs</h1>
-Virtual machines and VPN's are very useful tools for both security and effeciency.
-Here is a guide show the necessary steps and resources to build a Azure virtual machine and set up a vpn service for it.<br />
+Virtual machines and VPNs are very useful tools for both security and efficiency.
+Here is a guide that shows the necessary steps and resources to build an Azure virtual machine and set up a vpn service for it.<br />